Cenrax/Safe_Outside/README.md

 Apart from that, Sometimes a person opens his/her mouth without his/her sense.
 This model can also detect that part and it can notify the user through a app named Masky which I have developed along with this project.

+The last part of the project is the android app which is developed using AndroidStudio and Java.

 ### Running Steps
 Open Spyder or any python editor like Sublime3 or Visual Studio code and then run the following codes.
 Run